theredplanetsings/Cipher-Decrypter-Encrypter/README.md

 # Cipher Encrypter/Decrypter

-This Python program provides functionality to encrypt/decrypt ciphers from .txt files or manually-typed input using the bruteforce method.
+This Python program provides functionality to encrypt/decrypt ciphers from .txt files or manually-typed input using the bruteforce method or a given key.
 Currently, it supports the Caesar cipher and the Vigenere cipher.

 ## Dependencies
 - Python 3.x